 Spread the love

 It feels like TTE’s focus is jaded (possibly lack of care?) and they seem to currently be focusing on the senior men’s team.
 I appreciate we must back and support good things such as our successful senior team.
 But I also believe in a holistic approach catering for all, because time has a way of changing things.
 If we support from all angles we defy time and this all begins with our youth.
 In order to have another future senior team, we must invest in our youth constantly regardless of their current potential.

 There’s a system called EYS (England Youth Squad).
 This is where the top youth players pay £1600 a year, (information provided by Chris Doran).
 They receive several coaching sessions throughout the year.
 Being a part of this squad gives these players the opportunity of possibly representing their country.

 A full criterion, currently disclosed is not fully known by most and does not seem to follow its own rules.

 Players are expected to attend; events such as; 4*, Junior British League, National Cup and National Championships and EYS training camps.
-Yet, some of the top players pick and choose events and some how they are forgiven for doing so.
+Yet, some of the top players pick and choose events and somehow they are forgiven for doing so.
 Others may have legit reasons for not being able to attend and they may find themselves ousted by TTE.
 In fact, two players who won the National Cup (hardest event to win) and many other national events this season have not been selected for the European Championships 2018.
-Its mind boggling to understand what the selection committee are thinking and doing.
+Its mind boggling to understand what the selection committee is thinking and doing.